Florida man faces daily fines for massive 'Let's Go Brandon' sign and pro-Trump sign: 'That's free speech'

 The Florida homeowner says the fines violate his right to free speech

-A Florida homeowner is facing daily fines after hanging massive political banners supporting former President Donald Trump from his home, including one reading, "Let’s Go Brandon."
+A Florida homeowner is facing daily fines after hanging massive political banners supporting former President Trump from his home, including one reading, "Let’s Go Brandon."

 "I’m here on the beach, and I got a lot of traffic, and people needed to see what I believe in," homeowner Marvin Peavy, of Seagrove Beach, told WMBB.
 "That’s free speech, and I wanted everyone to know that I’m a Republican and I’m supporting Donald Trump."

-The flags are almost three-stories-tall and have red backgrounds with white lettering.
+The flags are almost three stories tall and have red backgrounds with white lettering.
 One reads, "Trump Won," and the other says, "Let’s Go Brandon."

 NEW HAMPSHIRE HOMEOWNERS RECEIVE THREATENING LETTERS OVER TRUMP 2020 LAWN SIGNS